European shares extend 2-week slide on Fed jitters

 A Reuters poll showed on Thursday that fund managers, traders and analysts see European stocks extending their strong rally into 2014, driven by optimism about a more durable economic recovery and the prospect of a long period of very accommodative monetary policy.

-However, shares in struggling carmaker PSA Peugeot Citroen sank 7.6 percent on Thursday, after it announced a big writedown and confirmed that it was mulling a capital increase.
+Shares in struggling carmaker PSA Peugeot Citroen sank 8 percent on Thursday in massive volumes, after it announced a big writedown and confirmed that it was mulling a capital increase.
+The drop in the stock wiped 325 million euro ($447 million) off its market capitalisation.

-The stock was set to further sink on Friday.
-After the European closing bell, General Motors Co said it would sell its entire 7 percent stake in Peugeot through a private placement to institutional investors.
+Despite a rebound earlier this year, Peugeot's stock remains one of the most shorted across Europe.
+Some 13.4 percent of its shares are out on loan, as hedge funds bet the share price will fall in coming months.

-According to traders, the shares will be offered at between 10 euros and 10.25 euros a share, representing a discount of as much as 5.9 percent to Thursday's closing price.
+Odey Asset Management LLP and D.E.
+Shaw feature among the hedge funds with the biggest short positions on Peugeot, at 2.6 percent and 1.5 percent respectively, according to recent filings with French regulator AMF.

 March 10 The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.